Wakonda's Dream

 Wakonda's Dream is an English-language opera composed by American Anthony Davis with a libretto by Yusef Komunyakaa.
 It premiered March 7, 2007 at Omaha, Nebraska's Orpheum.
 It is about a contemporary Ponca family and the spiritual journey of their son, who is deeply connected to a noted chief, Standing Bear, and an 1879 trial he won in a United States court.

-Several well-known people in the world of opera and other musical and theatrical works have been involved in its production.
-Directed by Rhoda Levine, the cast included Eugene Perry, Patrick Kilcoyne, Arnold Rawls, William Ferguson, Kristopher Irmiter, Mara Bonde, Phyllis Pancella, Joe Fitzgerald, Earl Howard and several other opera veterans like Darin Anderson.
+The opera was directed by Rhoda Levine.

 Story

 Wakonda’s Dream is about a contemporary Native American family, affected by the historical events and court case of 1879 in Nebraska, in which American Indians were recognized as “human beings under the law” for the first time in U.S. history.
 The opera is the story of parents Delores (Ponca) and Justin Labelle, and their son Jason, struggling to find their place as American Indians in contemporary society.
 Young Jason “sees things, feels things, knows things,” which terrifies his mother.
 Jason is also constantly for being an Indian by Sonny, an older white boy, and his brother Jimmy.

 Proud of her Ponca heritage, Delores keeps the history of their people alive for her son.
 Jason feels a ghostly connection to the long-dead Chief Standing Bear, whose legacy is revealed in a choral rendering of the famous 1879 trial.
 As Jason grows from childhood to manhood, Standing Bear remains his spiritual guide.
 His father Justin dismisses his sense of Indian birthright, leading to tragedy and, ultimately, redemption.